Ps3291/RecipeManager/README.md

 # Recipe Manager Web Service
 This Web Application contains ReST APIs performing CRUD operations to Get(based on filters), Create, Update and Delete recipes from a database in a JSON response.
-This is a standalone application without any integration to frontend framework and API endpoints can be called through Tools like PostMan.
+This is a standalone application without any integration to frontEnd framework and API EndPoints can be called through Tools like PostMan.

 ### Architecture Design
 Recipe Manager Web Service is microservice based layered architectured RESTful Web Service based on SpringBoot Framework and can be deployed independently on premise/cloud.There are 4 layers:
 - API Layer
-  - Top layer and is main interface available for intgeration and interaction with front-end or end user to consume APIs
+  - Top layer and is main interface available for integration and interaction with front-end or end user to consume APIs
   - Contains API end points implementation
-  - Springboot-starter-web module used as a framework to implement ReSTful api end points
+  - Springboot-starter-web module used as a framework to implement ReSTful API end points
 - Service Layer
   - Mainly responsible for interacting with Data Access Layer and transferring the recipes data as required by API and Data Access layers
   - Is a module to decouple business logic of recipes data transfer and mapping from/to API layer